 2400 Central Avenue SE

 Albuquerque, NM 87106

-Adam Richman, host of Man v.
+Adam Richman, the host of Man v.
 Food, visited the Frontier for their episode on green chile cheeseburgers.
-The show takes a look at the Frontier's Bonanza burger.
-The Bonanza is made up of two quarter-pound patties, cheddar cheese, and bacon topped with a heap of green chile.
-The burger also features Thousand Island dressing, tomato, pickles, onion, and lettuce.
+The show takes a look at the Frontier's Duke City burger.
+The Duke City is made up of two quarter-pound patties, cheddar cheese, and bacon topped with a heap of green chile.

 The Frontier is known for its green-chile-smothered foods.
 They specialize in New Mexican dishes, burgers, platters, and are famous for their sweet roll.
 Situated across the street from the University of New Mexico, it's a favorite place for students to meet and eat, even into the wee hours of the morning.